Film Emulation

 Premise

-COLOR NEGATIVE SCAN AND INVERSION
+A SPECIALIZED COLOR NEGATIVESCAN AND INVERSION METHOD.

 1. capture

-NEGATIVE DIGITIZATION
+NEGATIVE SCANNING

 2. Processing